 » Tom Osborne Citizenship Team (2023)

-Team Captain Nick Henrich battled injuries to start five games as a sophomore before suffering a season-ending injury.
+A team captain, Henrich battled injuries to start five games in 2022 before suffering a season-ending injury.
 He finished the season with 37 tackles and 3.0 tackles for loss.

 2021 (Redshirt Freshman)